 Trackmatic is a specialist, hands-on provider of innovative, centralized On-Road Execution™ services.
 Their product excels in vehicle tracking, fleet management, route planning, address validation and much more.

-In late August 2016 we were approached by Ross Jones, the CTO of Trackmatic Solutions via Toptal.
+Some years ago we were approached by Ross Jones, the CTO of Trackmatic Solutions.
 They were working on a complete redesign of their core product, and were looking for someone to take ownership of architecting and developing their client-side web application.

 It is an all-in-one solution for companies looking to manage their drivers, vehicle fleet, route planning, address validation and more.